 I’m a New Yorker: born and raised.
-I grew up in Manhattan and now live in Astoria, Queens.
-I teach English as a Foreign Language in Chelsea, Manhattan and get asked for any advice for visiting NYC quite a lot by my students.
+I grew up in Manhattan and now lived in Queens for over 10 years.
+I taught English as a Foreign Language in Chelsea, Manhattan and get asked for any advice for visiting NYC quite a lot by my students.

 Any New Yorker worth their salt has a couple of ideas in their back pocket when asked about any tips for visiting New York City.
 This city is so big and varied and ever-changing, though, how do you even begin?

 Starting from the most important point, which, in my opinion, begins with the subway: I’ll go into advice on transportation in New York.
 It’s the beginning and likely end of all journeys.

 If you want help on what to know before you go to NYC, you’ll need to know some general facts about the place and what to stay away from.
 I’ll go into that as well.

 Traveling Around New York City

 There are a number of different travel options in New York:

 - Your own Car

 - The Bus

 Trying to wrap your mind around this 472-station system is daunting for anyone.
 There are different colors, numbers and letters.
 They are not intuitive (and most of the time, not well marked either!).